pavarte/PCHIC-ABC-Prediction/README.md

 ## Requirements
 For each cell-type, the inputs to the ABC model are:

- * Inputs
+Inputs:
  	* bam file for Dnase-Seq or ATAC-Seq (indexed and sorted)
  	* bam file for H3K27ac ChIP-Seq (indexed and sorted) (optional)
  	* PCHi-C data (see the PCHi-C imputation section below)
  	* A measure of gene expression (we always gene-level TPM)

-In addition the following (non-cell-type specific) genome annotation files are required
+In addition the following (non-cell-type specific) genome annotation files are required:

  * bed file containing gene annotations (may change across cell types if using cell-type specific TSS's)
  * bed file containing chromosome annotations